|We have assembled a list of Frequently Asked Questions. If you need additional questions answered please feel free to contact us.|

 Can I move my house plants?

-Ewing Moving Service, Inc cannot accept responsibility for safely moving your plants, because they may suffer from a lack of water and light as well as probable temperature changes while in the van.
+Ewing Moving Service, Inc. cannot accept responsibility for safely moving your plants, because they may suffer from a lack of water and light as well as probable temperature changes while in the van.
 You may prefer to transport your house plants in the family car or ship them by plane.
-Some states prohibit the entry of all plants, while other states will admit plants under certain conditions; still others have no plant regulations.
-Be sure to check the regulations of the state to which you're moving.
-Ask your Ewing/Steven agent for a copy of the booklet "Moving With House Plants."
+Some states prohibit the entry of all plants, other states will admit plants under certain conditions, and some have no plant regulations at all.
+Be sure to check the regulations of the state to which you’re moving.
+Ask your Ewing/Steven agent for a copy of the booklet “Moving With House Plants.”

 Can I move my pet?

 Pets cannot be carried on the moving van.
 Dogs, cats, canaries and parakeets can usually be transported in the family car.
 If this isn’t convenient, your Ewing/Steven will be glad to suggest alternate ways to ship your pets safely.
 Ask for a copy of the helpful Ewing/Steven booklet “Moving With Pets.”